MARK Capital Management: History

 The company was established in 2004 as Meyer Bergman.

 In 2012, it was reported that the company owned London's Burlington Arcade, The Bentall Centre in Kingston upon Thames, and Exchange Ilford in Ilford, Essex.

 The firm was one of the principals behind the 2013 acquisition of large parts of the Queensway district of west London with a view to the redevelopment of the area.
 The purchases include the Queensway Estate, location of the ice skating rink and Queensway Market, and the Whiteleys shopping centre which was purchased from Standard Life Investments.

 In June 2015, it was announced that the company would partner with London property businessman Warren Todd to redevelop Whiteleys in a mixed used scheme that would include housing, leisure facilities and retail premises to be designed by Foster & Partners.

 In October 2015, it was announced that the company would be buying over a dozen of Tesco's 49 mothballed sites in a £250m deal, and that "some 10,000 homes could be built on the sites in London, the South East and Bath".

 In October 2015, Meyer Bergman rebranded as MARK Capital Management, and began to include life sciences and digital real estate opportunities.

 In 2016, MARK acquired Borough Yards, situated in the London Borough of Southwark next to Borough Market.
-Due for completion in 2021, Borough Yards will include workspace, retail, gallery, restaurants, and a cinema.
+Borough Yards includes workspace, retail, gallery, restaurants, and a cinema.